department-of-veterans-affairs/vagov-content/pages/pension/how-to-apply/fully-developed-claim.md

 You’ll need to turn in the information and evidence as soon as you can.

 **Note:** You have up to one year from the date we receive your claim to turn in any information and evidence.
-If we decide your claim before one year from the date we receive the claim, you’ll have the rest of the 1-year period to turn in additional information or evidence to support your claim.
+If we decide your claim before one year from the date we receive the claim, you’ll have the rest of the one-year period to turn in additional information or evidence to support your claim.

 </div>
 </li>